weberl48/sql/unit05.md

 (When did he place his orders) ?

-with williams as (select customerid from customers where customers.firstname = 'Sam' and lastname = 'Williams'), orders as ( select * from orders join williams on williams.customerid = orders.customerid) select orderdate from orders
+with williams as (select customerid from customers where customers.firstname = 'Sam' and lastname = 'Williams'), orders as ( select * from orders join williams on williams.customerid = orders.customerid) select order-date from orders

 4 => What are the two cheapest PINOCCHIO movies?
 (PINOCCHIO is the second part of the title of many of our movies).